-8.5.1 Action Arising of 2020 Annual General Shareholders' Meeting (AGM):
+8.5.1 Action Arising of 2021 Annual General Shareholders' Meeting (AGM):

-Major Resolutions Action Arising To accept 2019 business report and financial statements.
-The amendment was passed by 2020 AGM and relevant documents were filed with authority and imaliciai statements. disclosed on the MOPS.
-To approve the proposal for distribution of 2019 earnings.
-The amendment was passed by 2020 AGM.
-The Company decided to set up the ex-dividend date of cash dividend for August 12, 2020 and paid on September 2, 2020 (NT\$8.43 per common share) according to the resolution of 2020 AGM.
+Major Resolutions Action Arising

+To accept 2020 business report and The amendment was passed by 2021 AGM and

+financial statements. relevant documents were filed with authority and

+disclosed on the MOPS.

+To approve the proposal for distribution The amendment was passed by 2021 AGM.

+of 2020 earnings.
+The Company decided to set up the ex-dividend

+date of cash dividend for September 15, 2021

+and paid on October 6, 2021 (NT\$10.8 per

+common share) according to the resolution of

+2021 AGM.

+Amendments of Rules for Election of The amendment was passed by 2021 AGM and

+Directors disclosed on the Company's website.
+The

+Company has executed the rules accordingly.